webelcomau/EJBvsCDIvsJSF/README.md

       </session-timeout>
     </session-config>
 - You can set this to a very small number like `1` (means 1 minute) to see what happens when a session ends by natural expiration.
-- On the test page for @SessionScoped there is also a special button for forcing a JSF session to end.
+- On the test page for a `@SessionScoped` backing bean there is also a special button for forcing a JSF session to end.